Data Protection

 If the restriction of processing was limited by the aforementioned requirements, you will be informed by the data controller before the restriction is lifted.

-2. Right to erasure
+2. Right to Erasure

 4.1 You can request from the data controller for the personal data concerning you to be erased without undue delay, and the data controller is obliged to erase this data without undue delay if one of the following reasons applies: